 Turtle Back Zoo is one of the highlights of West Orange.
 During the holidays, it lights up at night with holiday displays throughout the park for the Holiday Lights Spectacular.
 Best of all, admission is free for this event!
 Donations of non-perishable food items, unwrapped toys, and winter coats are collected and encouraged.
 Please be aware that the main zoo entrance will be under construction until the Spring of 2019, so do follow signs for temporary entranceways.

-Taking a train ride with Santa has always been at the top of my children’s lists.
-This tradition has only become more popular since the 2004 movie The Polar Express hit the screen and families can hop aboard a train and have your very own Polar Express experience all over New Jersey!
+Taking a train ride with Santa has always been at the top of many children’s lists.
+This tradition has only become more popular since the 2004 movie The Polar Express hit the screen.
+Families can hop aboard a train and have your very own Polar Express experience all over New Jersey!

 Historic Smithville offers a bit of Christmas magic with their synchronized Christmas Tree Light Show on the lake and family entertainment.
 Kids will love the Magical Talking Tree, Christmas Train Ride, and Story Time with Mrs. Claus all available on the weekends.
 The stores are open for browsing and the restaurants offer tasty treats.

-Look for the best hotel prices in New Jersey
+Look for the best hotel prices in New Jersey.

 Located in Historic Cape May, families will enjoy a stay in Congress Hall.
 Congress Hall is America’s oldest seaside resort and has been welcoming guests since 1816.
 During the holidays, Congress Hall turns into a Winter Wonderland bedecked with lights and festive decorations.
 Enjoy browsing through a shopping village.
 Then meet Santa in his workshop.
 Families will enjoy activities such as Gingerbread House Making, a train ride around the Cape May North Pole, holiday concerts, Storytime with Mrs. Claus, and breakfast with Santa himself.